of financial condition and results of operations

 Risk, Profitability & Balance Sheet Management

-Having a competitive edge in the marketplace through timely, actionable intelligence and insights is key to the success of financial institutions delivering on their vision.
-Having systems and services that can process a large amount of data (billions of rows of instrument-level data) with a multitude of dimensions (products, business units, geographies, customer segments, currencies) in a timely manner is required to deliver those insights.
-Profitability & Balance Sheet Management solutions identify the banks portfolios most profitable customers, products, and organizations.
-These solutions optimize reward versus risk with accurate, up- to-date financial information.
-They are also used to develop integrated, accurate, continuous planning and forecasting across multiple dimensions, including lines of business, customer segments, and products.
+Financial institutions gain a competitive edge in the marketplace through timely, actionable intelligence and insights is key to the success of financial institutions delivering on their vision.
+Having systems and services that can process billions of rows of instrument-level data with a multitude of dimensions, products, geographies, customer segments, currencies, etc. in a timely manner is required to deliver those insights.
+Our Profitability & Balance Sheet Management solutions help identify the banks portfolios most profitable customers, products, and organizations.
+These solutions optimize reward versus risk with accurate, up-to-date financial information.
+They also help provide an integrated, accurate and continuous planning & forecasting across multiple lines of business, customer segments, and products.

 Accounting Standards & Regulatory Reporting